livingincircuits/portfolio/content/projects/2022-06-15/index.md

 ## Process

-For the first watchparty we used usability benchmark videos for Sky Vegas as it showcased many journeys and interactions.
+For the first watchparty we used usability benchmark videos for one of our products as it showcased many journeys and interactions.

-The aggenda for the workshop:
+The agenda for the workshop:
 * Get settled in
 * Intro to the watch party
 * Grab the popcorn and watch some videos